dawnandrew100/random-problems/math/suhagyeongyeog/question.md

 The translation of the question is:

-For a natural number k with 2 ≤ k < 500, four natural numbers (a , b , c , d)
-which satisfy the following conditions.
+For a natural number k bounded in the range 2 ≤ k < 500, find four natural numbers (a , b , c , d) which satisfy the following conditions:

 A) **a, b, c, d are greater than or equal to 2 and less than or equal to k.**